DIY terrariums teach your child patience, science, and helps them grow into responsible adults.

 Venus flytraps and other carnivorous plants are also a lot of fun.
 (If you have a kid who doesn’t find plants quite as thrilling as you do, this is the way to go.)
 Warning: These can be a little bit more finicky than the others on this list.

 Even though the inhabitants of terrariums won’t need much, I hear all plants enjoy water from time to time.
+Take the time to invest in a cheap mister spray bottle to make sure watering the right amount is easy-peasy.
 This might take some trial and error on your part to get the right amount, but the wise people at your local nursery can help you learn how much water your plants need.

 OK, moss is fun on its own but when creating a terrarium with kids you might want to think about adding some friends.